Ningxia: History

+The earliest human activity in Ningxia can be traced back to 30,000 years ago, with remains of the Shuidonggou Culture found in Lingwu.

 As a frontier zone between nomadic pastoralists and sedentary farmers, Ningxia was a frequent seat of war and incursions by non-Chinese tribes.
 Ningxia and its surrounding areas were incorporated into the Qin as the Beidi Commandery as early as the 3rd century BC.
 To pacify the region, the imperial government established military colonies to reclaim land.
-In addition, horse pasturages were founded under the Imperial Stud to safeguard the supply of army horses, as early as the Western Han dynasty (206 BCE – 9 CE).
+In addition, horse pasturages were founded under the Imperial Stud to safeguard the supply of army horses, as early as the Western Han dynasty (206 BC – AD 9).
 Throughout the Han dynasty and the Tang dynasty there were several large cities established in the region.
 The Liang Province rebellion at the end of the Han Dynasty affected Ningxia.

 By the 11th century the Tangut people had established the Western Xia dynasty on the outskirts of the then-Song dynasty.
-Jews also lived in Ningxia, as evidenced by the fact that in 1489, after a major flood destroyed Torah scrolls in Kaifeng, a replacement was sent to the Kaifeng Jews by the Ningbo and Ningxia Jewish communities.
+Jews also lived in Ningxia, as evidenced by the fact that in 1489, after a major flood destroyed Torah scrolls in Kaifeng, a replacement set was sent to the Kaifeng Jews by the Ningbo and Ningxia Jewish communities.

 It then came under Mongol domination after Genghis Khan conquered Yinchuan in the early 13th century.
 Muslims from Central Asia also began moving into Ningxia from the west.
-By the late 17th century, Ningxia had become a weaving center, producing many early Chinese carpets.
+By the late 17th century, Ningxia had become a weaving centre, producing many early Chinese carpets.
 The Muslim Dungan Revolt of the 19th century affected Ningxia.

 In 1914, Ningxia was merged with the province of Gansu.
-However, in 1928 it was detached from Gansu and became a separate province.
+In 1928, it became a separate province.
 Between 1914 and 1928, the Ma clique ruled the provinces of Qinghai, Ningxia and Gansu; General Ma Hongkui was the military governor of Ningxia and had absolute authority in the province.
-The Muslim conflict in Gansu, which lasted from 1927 to 1930, spilled over into Ningxia.
+The Muslim conflict in Gansu, which lasted from 1927 to 1930, spilt over into Ningxia.
 In 1934, warlord and National Revolutionary Army general Sun Dianying attempted to conquer the province, but was defeated by an alliance led by the Ma clique.

 From 1950 to 1958, a Kuomintang Islamic insurgency resulted in fighting throughout Northwest China, including Ningxia.
 In 1954, the Chinese government merged Ningxia with Gansu, but in 1958 Ningxia formally became an autonomous region of China.
 In 1969, Ningxia received a part of the Inner Mongolian Autonomous Region, but this area was returned in 1979.

 A number of Chinese artifacts dating from the Tang dynasty and Song dynasty, some of which had been owned by Emperor Zhenzong, were excavated and then came into the hands of Ma Hongkui, who refused to publicize the findings.
 Among the artifacts were a white marble tablet from the Tang dynasty, gold nails, and bands made out of metal.
-It was not until after Ma died that his wife went to Taiwan in 1971 from America to bring the artifacts to Chiang Kai-shek, who turned them over to the Taipei National Palace Museum.
+It was not until after Ma Hongkui died that his wife went to Taiwan in 1971 from America to bring the artifacts to Chiang Kai-shek, who turned them over to the Taipei National Palace Museum.